If you’ve already begun your entrepreneurial journey, odds are you have the passion, goals, and planning needed to get your business off the ground.

 But now, you need to start building your empire online.

-Having a great website all starts with buying a secure website domain.
-Although most of the major domain registrars’ on the internet are reliable, they can also be quite pricey.
-As an entrepreneur, you want a website domain that is secure, trustworthy, and fits into your budget.
+Having a great website all starts with buying a secure small business domain name.
+Although most of the major registrars on the internet are reliable, they can also be quite pricey.
+As an entrepreneur, you want to choose a domain that is secure, trustworthy and fits into your budget.

 So, here are our top tips for buying a website domain.

 Check the availability of your desired domain name